LUWIZ

 Is E-E-A-T a direct ranking factor in Google?+

-No. Google keeps repeating it: E-E-A-T is not a calculated metric nor a score applied to a page.
+No. Google says it repeatedly: E-E-A-T is not a calculated metric or a score applied to a page.
 It is an evaluation framework used by Quality Raters to judge reliability.
 Algorithms approximate these signals through other measures, such as author consistency, links and brand mentions.

-Does the Person schema really improve a content's authority?+
+Does Person schema really improve a piece of content's authority?+

-The Person schema does not mechanically boost a ranking, but it helps Google and AI link content to an identifiable author and their proof of expertise.
-This disambiguation strengthens how readable the E-E-A-T signals are to machines, which matters more and more for citability in generative answers.
+Person schema does not mechanically boost a ranking, but it helps Google and AI connect a piece of content to an identifiable author and to their proof of expertise.
+This disambiguation makes E-E-A-T signals more readable for machines, which matters increasingly for citability in generative answers.

 Does E-E-A-T matter for being cited by ChatGPT or Perplexity?+

 Yes, indirectly.
 Models favor sources whose reliability is demonstrated and structured.
-An identified author, verifiable sources and an off-site brand reputation increase the likelihood of being picked up.
-An Ahrefs analysis from December 2025 even shows that brand mentions correlate more strongly with AI citations than domain authority.
+An identified author, verifiable sources and off-site brand reputation increase the odds of being picked up.
+An Ahrefs analysis from December 2025 shows that brand mentions correlate more strongly with AI citations than domain authority does.

 How long does it take to see the effect of E-E-A-T work?+